 - This event has passed.

-The film can be streamed on Kanopy (free), and rented on Amazon and Vudu ($2.99); YouTube, Apple TV and Google Play ($3.99); and Kino Now ($4.99).
-There are three DVDs in the Westchester Library System, and three DVDs in the New York Public Library.
+The film can be streamed on Kanopy (free).
+It can be rented for $2.99 on Amazon, Microsoft, YouTube, Google Play and Apple TV, and $3.99 on Vudu.
+There are 10 DVDs in the Westchester Library System, and one DVD in the New York Public Library.